 The country’s excellent Internet access has made a very positive contribution to a positive business climate.
 North Macedonia pursues international trends in the development of its Internet communications and enables easy and fast Internet access made via numerous Internet providers.

-The overall road network of the country totals 13,278 km of roads, with continuous investment in roads in accordance with the National Road Transport Strategy, prepared by the Ministry of Transport and Communications of the Republic of North Macedonia with assistance from the EU.
+The overall road network of the country totals 13,278 km of roads, with continuous investment in roads by the National Road Transport Strategy, prepared by the Ministry of Transport and Communications of the Republic of North Macedonia with assistance from the EU.

-New projects and network maintenance are carried out according to the Public Investment Program annual updates.
+New projects and network maintenance are carried out according to the Public Investment Program’s annual updates.

 The backbone of the country’s road network consists of the two Pan-European corridors VIII and X.

-The Railway infrastructure in the Republic of North Macedonia has been put in place since 1873, when the first Railway Track from Skopje to Thessaloniki in Greece has been constructed.
-Today the railways network is about 900 km in single track lines and normal gauge.
-North Macedonian railway network system is connected north-south with the railway network systems of Serbia and Greece.
+The Railway infrastructure in the Republic of North Macedonia has been put in place since 1873 when the first Railway Track from Skopje to Thessaloniki in Greece has been constructed.
+Today the railway’s network is about 900 km in single-track lines and normal gauge.
+Macedonian railway network system is connected north-south with the railway network systems of Serbia and Greece.
 The total length of the railway infrastructure in Corridor 8 (east-west) is about 306 km on the territory of the Republic of North Macedonia and 154 km (or 50%) are constructed and operational.

 The planned development of the gas pipeline network in the Republic of North Macedonia is centered on constructing new facilities for the production of electric and/or heating power, expanding direct supply to potential consumers, as well as upgrading the gas pipeline network in the region and beyond.

 Oil pipeline Thessaloniki (Greece) – Skopje (North Macedonia)